schematical/summercampmba/book-proposial.md

 ## Chapter outlines

-This is a very sparse outline, breaking down each chapter, by name and number, into a one or two-sentence description, followed by bulleted chapter contents and/or very short description.
+### Format:

+- Lecture
+- Lessions
+- Applying it in the real world
+- Reading Assignments

 ## Bonus content
-This can be fun bonus adds to the book, such as activities or interactive/online content having to do with the book.
+Working on it

 ## Marketing plan
-The sky’s the limit!

-This section lists what the author and publisher might do in considering the marketing and publicity behind the book’s publication.
+Speaking engagdments
+Podcast Circut
+Guest Writing

 ## Sample chapters
-Three-five fully-written and polished sample chapters from the forthcoming manuscript will need to be included with the book proposal.
+_Three-five fully-written and polished sample chapters from the forthcoming manuscript will need to be included with the book proposal.

 On the higher end, nonfiction book proposals can top out around 50-75 pages, not including sample chapters.

-It’s also worth noting that in nonfiction, it is not enough to have a good idea to write about, for it to be well-written and for the author to be an authority on the subject matter — author platform is what is key to nonfiction.
+It’s also worth noting that in nonfiction, it is not enough to have a good idea to write about, for it to be well-written and for the author to be an authority on the subject matter — author platform is what is key to nonfiction._